beshu-tech/readonlyrest-docs/kibana.md

     indices: ["*"]
 ```

-Then remove in-index settings index manually.
+Then remove the in-index settings index manually.

 ```bash
 curl -X DELETE "admin:dev@es1:9200/.readonlyrest?pretty"
 ```

-Now you can restore your settings to `readonlyrest.yml`, remove `readonlyrest.force_load_from_file: true` `from elasticsearch.yml` and restart node.
+Now you can restore your settings to `readonlyrest.yml`, remove `readonlyrest.force_load_from_file: true` `from elasticsearch.yml` and restart the node.

 ### Example: multiuser ELK